sqrl-lang/sqrl/website/source/counters/unique.md

 ### Your first unique counter

 To get started we're going to count the number of unique credit cards used over your entire account in the last twelve hours.
-While simple counters are restricted to a small number of windows, with our unique counters you can specify arbitrary time windows.

 ```
 LET NumCreditCards := countUnique(CreditCard LAST 12 HOURS);